lcthomas/engl6000f24/course-calendar.md

 ## Week 12: Teaching
 ### Monday, November 11: Meet in GSH 258 at 3:15 PM (Colloquium will go from 3:15 - 5:45 pm on this day)
-- Teaching an FWS, the Knight Institute Summer Training Program, navigating teaching along with coursework, teaching resources at Cornell
+- Visit from Kate McCullough, Director of Graduate Student Teaching: What happens in the classroom
-- Visit from Emily Parsons, Katrina Overton, and David Faulkner: teaching applications
+- Visit from Emily Parsons, Katrina Overton, and David Faulkner: Applying to teach an FWS
-- Visit from Kate McCullough, Director of Graduate Student Teaching

 ## Week 13: Academic Jobs
 ### Monday, November 18